gbif/registry/registry-examples/src/test/scripts/README.md

 Registration with GBIF can be achived with two REST calls.

-This script demonstrates the two calls, and records the response (the dataset key).
+This script demonstrates the two calls to register a metadata-only dataset, and records the response (the dataset key).

 To run it, just run `./register.sh` — it uses the test GBIF at GBIF-UAT.org.